Considering laminate flooring for your home? Check out this essential guide.

 How much daily traffic will the floor face?

 Pets, kids, entertaining, and even spilled milk can put a floor to the test.
 More intense use requires a more resilient surface.
-The durability of laminate flooring products are rated by Abrasion Classes from one to five (one for light traffic, five for heavy traffic).
+The durability of laminate flooring products is rated by Abrasion Classes from one to five (one for light traffic, five for heavy traffic).

 Will the floor be on the main level or an upper level?